 President of the Club

 Members include professors, researchers, and business leaders who have made an impact in their industry.
 For instance, Pr Hany Moustapha, President of the Ambassadors’ club, has an impressive background.
-Appointed Ambassador in 2006 and 20115 and Vice-president since 2015, Pr Hany Moustapha, a leader in the metropolis’ aerospace industry.
+Appointed Ambassador in 2006 and 20115 and Vice-president since 2015, Pr Hany Moustapha is a leader in the metropolis’ aerospace industry.
 Instigator of the Aerospace Major Events committee, he is also full professor of Mechanical Engineering and Director of AÉROÉTS, senior research fellow at Pratt & Whitney and executive chairholder of the NSERC-P&WC Industrial Research Chair on Propulsion System Integration and Optimization.

 Each appointed Ambassador can benefit from certain privileges.